 At the end of this training, attendees can plan and implement advanced deer management strategies where they hunt.
 As it stands now, nearly 2,000 people have become Deer Stewards since the program began in 2007.

 If you’d like to become a certified Deer Steward, you have two main options.
 You can attend the in-person course with live speakers, or you can take the Deer Steward course online through the Web at any time.
 In addition, starting in 2015, we also now offer the Deer Steward Modules where attendees dive into one particular topic that makes up part of an “umbrella” QDM plan, such as food plots, prescribed burning, or predator control.
 For more on the online courses or in-person modules, use the menu on the left.

 Deer Steward QDMA’s individual certification program.
 This program includes three levels of potential achievement, and each must be completed in sequence.

-QDMA will offer two Deer Steward I courses in 2016.
+QDMA has one remaining Deer Steward I course in 2016.